browserstack/python-appium-app-browserstack/README.md

 **2. Configure and run your first test**

-Open `browserstack_sample.py` file in `Android` or `iOS` folder :
+Open `Android` or `iOS` folder :

-- Replace `YOUR_USERNAME` & `YOUR_ACCESS_KEY` with your BrowserStack access credentials.
-Get your BrowserStack access credentials from [here](https://www.browserstack.com/accounts/settings)

-- Replace `bs://<app-id>` wkth the URL obtained from app upload step

-- Set the device and OS version

-- If you have uploaded your own app update the test case
+- If you have uploaded your own app, update the app in the `browserstack.yml`

-- Run `python browserstack_sample.py`
+- Run `browserstack-sdk python browserstack_sample.py`

 - You can access the test execution results, and debugging information such as video recording, network logs on [App Automate dashboard](https://app-automate.browserstack.com/dashboard)